 This statistics shows the most expensive film productions worldwide.
-The most expensive production of all time is the third installment of the "Pirates of the Caribbean" series - "Pirates of the Caribbean: At World's End", directed by Gore Verbinsky and starring such Hollywood stars as Johnny Depp, Orlando Bloom or Keira Knightly.
-The movie was produced by the Disney Studios and cost 300 million U.S. dollars.
+The most expensive production of all time is the fourth installment of the "Pirates of the Caribbean" series - "Pirates of the Caribbean: On Stranger Tides", directed by Rob Marshall and starring such Hollywood stars as Johnny Depp, Penélope Cruz or Geoffrey Rush.
+The movie was produced by the Disney Studios and cost 378.5 million U.S. dollars.

 Film productions – additional information